Overview of TARGET Services

 Specifically, with the TARGET2/T2S consolidation the current TARGET2 payment system will be shut down in November 2022 and simultaneously replaced by the new T2 service in a big bang approach.
 T2 consists of the central liquidity management (CLM) and the real-time gross settlement (RTGS) components.
 In future, the central liquidity management component will pool the central bank liquidity of participants in one location.
 From there, the treasurer can assign it flexibly and on a needs-based basis for the individual settlement purposes – high-value payments and ancillary system settlement (RTGS), securities settlement (T2S) and instant payments (TIPS).
 The central liquidity management component thus forms the liquidity pool of the future TARGET Services.

 The existing T2S and TIPS services will remain in place.
 However, some modifications have to be made to T2S and TIPS in order to embed them in the new integrated market infrastructure landscape of TARGET Services.
-The Eurosystem Collateral Management System (ECMS) is expected to be added as an additional TARGET service in June 2023.
+The Eurosystem Collateral Management System (ECMS) will be added as an additional TARGET service in November 2023.
 Overall, the TARGET Services will thus comprise T2 (consisting of CLM and RTGS), T2S, TIPS and ECMS.

 TARGET Services will be supported by several common components, such as common reference data management (CRDM), the Eurosystem Single Market Infrastructure Gateway (ESMIG), and a data warehouse for T2 and T2S.
 These common components form the joint foundation of the integrated market infrastructure landscape of TARGET Services.